TiagoVenceslau/ts-workspace/workdocs/2-Intro.md

-## Type Script Template
+## Typescript Project Workspace Template

-Example introduction for the Typescript template.
+With documentation, release mechanism and github workflows to match